By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Brain scans typically capture only a moment in time.
 Mice studies are not proof that what we see in mice is what is happening in humans.
-But when the two agree it leads credence to the concept that alcohol is fundamentally altering the way in which brains and the nervous systems function.
+But when the two agree it lends credence to the concept that alcohol is fundamentally altering the way in which brains and the nervous systems function.

 7. Learning studies and functional studies.

-There have been a lot of studies on how alcohol and other drugs have been affecting people’s memory, behavior, visual and special recognition, learning and other specific brain functions.
+There have been a lot of studies on how alcohol and other drugs have been affecting people’s memory, behavior, visual and special recognition, learning, and other specific brain functions.